Why Are My Honey Bees On The Ground?

 If your girls have been exposed to a deadly pesticide, it is common to find handfuls of dead in front of the hive – a very sad situation indeed.
 There will be hundreds or thousands of dead and dying bees out front.

 Often, there is not much we can do about this as we have no idea where the foragers were poisoned.
-Hopefully, you will only lose the field force and they did not bring poison pollen back to the hive.

-Mosquito spraying can harm beehives as well as agriculture pesticides.
+Mosquito spraying can harm beehives, as well as, agriculture pesticides.
 If the colony retains enough workers, they have a chance to rebuild.

 Bee Bearding at Hive Entrance